felixshier/naturalDisasterAnalysis/README.md

 # naturalDisasterAnalysis

 ## About
-This repository contains an analysis on the occurances and associated costs of natural disasters recorded by the Centre for Research on the Epidemiology of Disasters (CRED) in the Emergency Events Database (EM-DAT).
+This repository contains an analysis on the occurrences and associated costs of natural disasters recorded by the Centre for Research on the Epidemiology of Disasters (CRED) in the Emergency Events Database (EM-DAT).

 https://www.emdat.be/